isaacg1/isaacg1.github.io/_posts/2023-11-21-myopic-queueing.md

 ## Next steps

 First, I want to simulate this policy.
 I'll measure the mean queue length over different intervals of time, for μ = 1, λ = 0.9, ε = 0.1.
 If the policy is stabilizing, mean queue length should converge.
-If the policy is unstable, mean queue length should diverge as we examine longer and longer interals.
+If the policy is unstable, mean queue length should diverge as we examine longer and longer integrals.

+Answer: I can't really tell - the simulations take too long to clearly indicate whether it's stable or not.

 Second, I want to calculate the stationary distribution.
 A stable policy gives rise to a stationary probability distribution, and an unstable system doesn't.
 Does this policy have a stationary probability distribution?

+Answer: It doesn't look stable.
+The relative state probabilities are diverging, at least in a liminf sense.
+This seems inevitable or even provable: If most states up until q have received epsilon service rate, the relative state probability has grow exponentially in q, which is incompatible with having a stationary distribution.

+So how does this jibe with the analysis above?
+I think the answer might be that the system isn't stable, but that the embedded chain corresponding to visiting new switching points is stable.
+In other words, E[Q] might be infinite, but E[ln(Q)] might be finite.